ues-io/uesio/README.md

 // For killing all of them, do run `killall node`
 ```

-As a side note, the npm script, `dev` does include this `watch-all` npm script.
+As a side note, the `dev` npm script does include this `watch-all` npm script.

 # Uesio apps deployment